 Here’s one at Sci-Fi City.
 Although personally I wouldn’t be convinced to buy anything when this poster is placed right at the middle of the Battlestar Galactica floor emblem.

 I’ll end this post with a nice photo of The Cruisers performing at Hollywood.
-Is anyone planning to visit the park during the Chinese New Year holiday weekend?Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Is anyone planning to visit the park during the Chinese New Year holiday weekend?Subscribe to dejiki.com or Like my Facebook page for notifications of updates: